jjsimpso/magic/README.md

 This is a brief summary, so consult 'man magic' for a complete explanation of magic syntax.
 Windows users can google the Linux man page for 'magic'.
 The tests/ directory also contains sample magic files and calls to them from test.rkt.

 ## Status
 There is still a lot of work to do.
-Most of the macros need revising and should probably be rewritten with syntax/parse.
+Some of the macros need revising and should probably be rewritten with syntax/parse.
 The lexer could be improved as well.
 And of course there are missing features, some of which are documented in the TODO file.

 ## Goals
 The goal is to get as close to 100% compatibility as possible with Ian Darwin's version(available at https://www.darwinsys.com/file/) found in most Linux and BSD distributions.